vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

 ### How to add new OpenGL calls?

-Rendering actions that require more than one OpenGL call should be abstracted in the `rg::graphics::OpenGL` class.
+Rendering actions that require more than one OpenGL call should be abstracted in the `engine::graphics::OpenGL` class.
 For example, `OpenGL::compile_shaer` compiles a GLSL shader and returns the shader_id.

 ```cpp